xchwarze/wifi-pineapple-cloner/README.md

 ## About this project

-This project is the result of everything I've experienced from 2018 to 2022 to successfully clone the NANO and TETRA in any hardware.<br>
+This project is the result of everything I've experienced from 2018 to 2022 to successfully port the NANO and TETRA in any hardware.<br>

 For this I've develop:
 * The method of patching the file system with the minimum to be able to work.
 For this I created the list of files to copy and the script that copies them.